 You can obtain the Remedy SSO server version information through the <RSSO Server>/config/server-status URL.
 You must be authenticated as a Remedy SSO administrator.

 Security improvements in the Remedy SSO agent

-RSSO administration lockout policy
+Remedy SSO administration lockout policy

-For security reasons, to make sure that there are no unauthorized logins, the administrators who exceed the number of login attempts due to incorrect password are blocked automatically.
+For security reasons, to make sure that there are no unauthorized logins, administrators who exceed the number of login attempts due to the incorrect password are blocked automatically.
 Additionally, you can also unblock the locked administrators manually through the Admin User Management tab on the Remedy SSO Admin Console.
 For more information, see Remedy SSO server general configuration.

 Remedy SSO operation with specific database features